charya-s/obsidian-sync/05 - Content Creation/YouTube/Video Ideas/Throne and Liberty Staff Crossbow Guide.md

 ### Gear Build
 *Duration: 00s.*
 - Okay, so with the skills out of the way, the last thing I wanna talk about is gear.
-Now, let me preface this by sa
+- There’s two sets of gear you’ll have over time: one interim set that’s made up of blue or rare equipment and one end-game set that’s made up of purple or epic equipment.
+- Okay, with that in mind, let’s start by looking at the interim set.

 | Slot            | Interim Gear                               | Where to Get                                    | End-game Gear                     | Where to Get                                                                                                                                                                                   |
 | --------------- | ------------------------------------------ | ----------------------------------------------- | --------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |